 Navy Electricity and Electronics Training Series

-DISTRIBUTION STATEMENT A: Approved for public release; distribution
+Distribution Statement A: Approved for public release; distribution

-communication, they are not intended to be gender driven or to affront or discriminate against
+communication, they are not intended to be gender driven or to affront or discriminate

-DISTRIBUTION STATEMENT A: Approved for public release; distribution is
+Distribution Statement A: Approved for public release; distribution is

 meaningful training program.